eholland7/eholland7.github.io/_posts/2020-04-22-COVID-19-Cases-Projection.md

 ---

-- Use the slider below to display deaths and cases for a date beginning January 21st.
+- Use the slider below to display cases for a date beginning April 18th, and for projected data from April 22nd onwards.
+- Select the infection rate/recovery rate combination to visualize from the dropdown button (rates are for 1000 people).
 - Toggle the buttons to display and hide the number of cases.
-- Move your cursor over the map to view more detail on the exact number of cases and deaths.<br/>
+- Move your cursor over the map to view more detail on the exact number of cases per county as well as the population.<br/>

 <meta charset="utf-8">